Explore Roanoke

 active-activity-adult-1432927-400x300

-Allegheny properties are steps away from the finest Roanoke has to offer, including Elmwood Park, more than thirty restaurants, shops, museums, galleries, the City Farmer’s Market, Mill Mountain Theatre, Roanoke Children’s Theater, the world-class Jefferson Center…the list goes on.
-That, and the fact that your views might include such iconic landscapes as the nearby Taubman Museum of Art, The Hotel Roanoke or the Mill Mountain Star, allow us to say confidently: city life just doesn’t get any better than this.
+401 Campbell Lofts is only steps away from the finest Roanoke has to offer, including Elmwood Park, more than thirty restaurants, shops, museums, galleries, the City Farmer’s Market, Mill Mountain Theatre, Roanoke Children’s Theater, and the world-class Jefferson Center.
+Your views might include such iconic landscapes as the nearby Taubman Museum of Art, The Hotel Roanoke or the Mill Mountain Star.